How can I resend the validation email to verify my domain for AWS Certificate Manager (ACM)?

 - Your registrar doesn't support domain email forwarding.

-If that doesn't work, you can configure your domain to receive validation email using Amazon WorkMail or Amazon Simple Email Service (Amazon SES) and Amazon Simple Notification Service (Amazon SNS).
+If that doesn't work, you can configure your domain to receive the validation email.
+To do this, use Amazon WorkMail or Amazon Simple Email Service (Amazon SES) with Amazon Simple Notification Service (Amazon SNS).

 Option 1: Resend the Validation Email Using WorkMail